5 Tips About How to Read Nutrition LabelsPublished Date:

 Tip #5.
 Understand Percent Daily Value (%DV)

-If the %DV of a nutrient is 5% or lower, it means the product is low in that nutrient.
-20% or above is considered high.
+If the %DV of a nutrient on a food label says that it is around 5% or lower, it means the product is low in that nutrient.
+A nutrient-rich amount is considered to be in the 20% or above range.
 When there is no %DV for a specific nutrient, it means the nutrient doesn’t have an established daily requirement.

-%DV provides an overall picture of your diet.
+%DV on a food label provides an overall picture of your diet.
 It can also help you focus on specific food goals.
 For example, if you’re trying to add more fiber to your diet, looking at the %DV on nutrition labels can help you choose high-fiber options.

 Use Nutrition Labels to Keep It Simple